 This calculation can be much more simple, as you don’t need to know the inbound lead close rate or the average transaction value – you already have that information in Google Analytics!

-Other Consideration of Showing ROI of SEO
+Other Considerations of Showing ROI

 So, it’s not a perfect calculation, but it is an effective way to measure SEO for large engagements.
 It’s even more effective when measuring smaller projects.
 For example, if you implemented 10 pages of new content, measure the ROI of that content alone.
 Using the method outlined here, the ROI will almost always be conservative.
 Again, we’d rather be conservative than misleading.